gmchinchayan/Survival-Analysis-Statistics/README.md

 # Survival-Analysis-Statistics
-Course taught by Prof. Fabio Di Narzo for S21 Cohort
+Course taught by Prof. Antonio Fabio Di Narzo for S21 Cohort

 Course summary:
 Analysis of survival data using parametric, nonparametric and semiparametric methods.